 A brain injury may result in significant long-term impairment or even death.
-Those who experience slurred speech, a loss of vision or numbness after a car or workplace accident are encouraged to seek medical treatment as quickly as possible.
+Those who experience slurred speech, a loss of vision, or numbness after a car or workplace injury are encouraged to seek medical treatment as quickly as possible.
 In many cases, symptoms will present themselves soon after the incident that caused an injury to occur.
-Other signs of a potential head or brain injury include drowsiness, a headache or vomiting.
+Other signs of a potential head or brain injury include drowsiness, a headache, or vomiting.

 In some cases, symptoms are caused by a failure to diagnose a brain tumor or other condition in a timely manner.
 Head or brain injuries may also be caused during birth or as the result of domestic violence.
 A doctor may use a variety of tests to determine the presence and severity of a head injury.
 The diagnosis might be based in part on information provided by those who were present when the injury likely occurred.

 Individuals may be able to overcome a head or brain injury by resting or taking pain medication.
 However, in severe cases, one may require surgery to treat a brain bleed, cracked skull, or other serious condition.
 Those who experience significant trauma may need to participate in rehabilitation programs to learn how to walk, talk or regain other skills that they had before getting hurt.

 A traumatic brain injury (TBI) may significantly reduce a person’s quality of life.
 In some cases, individuals who experience head injuries may not be able to work or live on their own.
 They might also have difficulty participating in activities that they enjoyed prior to getting hurt.
 If an injury occurred because of another party’s negligence, an individual may be able to obtain compensation for lost wages, medical bills, or other damages.
 An attorney could help an accident victim pursue a financial award.